tobiaswicker/ShinyInfo/README.md

 Currently [Gamepress.gg](https://pokemongo.gamepress.gg/pokemon-go-shinies-list) and
 [Pogoapi.net](https://pogoapi.net//api/v1/shiny_pokemon.json) are supported.
-If you know of any other detailed shiny info page, feel free to create an issue or - even better - a pull request.
+If you know of any other detailed shiny info page, please create an issue or - even better - a pull request.

 If you don't want to set up your own bot, feel free to use [@ShineInfoBot](https://t.me/ShineInfoBot).